fabioabreureis/ansible-kvm-cloudinit-prosivion/README.md

 - Deploy vms.
 - This was tested with :
     + Ubuntu: 16 and 18
-    + RHEL based on 6 and 7 version (CentOS and Fedora).
+    + RHEL OS based on 6 and 7 version (CentOS and Fedora).